-(a) The Authority shall, not later than 195 days following the end of each Fiscal Year of the Authority (which Fiscal Year currently ends on June 30), commencing with the report for Fiscal Year

-2017, provide to the MSRB through the EMMA System, in an electronic format and accompanied by identifying information all as prescribed by the MSRB, the Annual Information relating to the immediately preceding Fiscal Year that is consistent with the requirements of Section 4 hereof, which Annual Information may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 hereof; provided that any audited financial statements may be submitted separately from the balance of the Annual Information and later than the date required above for the filing of the Annual Information if they are not available by that date.
+(a) The Authority shall, not later than 195 days following the end of each Fiscal Year of the Authority (which Fiscal Year currently ends on June 30), commencing with the report for Fiscal Year ending June 30, 2018, provide to the MSRB through the EMMA System, in an electronic format and accompanied by identifying information all as prescribed by the MSRB, the Annual Information relating to the immediately preceding Fiscal Year that is consistent with the requirements of Section 4 hereof, which Annual Information may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 hereof; provided that any audited financial statements may be submitted separately from the balance of the Annual Information and later than the date required above for the filing of the Annual Information if they are not available by that date.
 If the Fiscal Year for the Authority changes, the Authority shall give notice of such change in the same manner as for a Listed Event under Section 5(e) hereof.

-- (b) If in any year, the Authority does not provide the Annual Information to the MSRB by the time specified above, the Authority shall instead file a notice to the MSRB through the EMMA System stating that the Annual Information has not been timely completed and, if known, stating the date by which the Authority expects to file the Annual Information. - Section 4.
+(b) If in any year, the Authority does not provide the Annual Information to the MSRB by the time specified above, the Authority shall instead file a notice to the MSRB through the EMMA System stating that the Annual Information has not been timely completed and, if known, stating the date by which the Authority expects to file the Annual Information.

+Section 4.
 Content of Annual Information.
-The Annual Information shall contain or incorporate by reference the following: - (a) The audited financial statements of the Authority for the prior Fiscal Year, prepared in accordance with generally accepted accounting principles as in effect from time to time and as applied to governmental units.
-If the Authority's audited financial statements are not available by the time the Annual Information is required to be filed pursuant to Section 3(a) hereof, the Annual Information shall contain unaudited financial statements and the audited financial statements shall be filed in the same manner as the Annual Information when they become available. - (b) Updated historical information of the type set forth in "TABLE 4-Historic Net Proposition A Sales Tax Revenues, Local Allocations and Pledged Revenues" of the Official Statement; and - (c) Updated information of the type set forth in "TABLE 9-Los Angeles County Metropolitan Transportation Authority, Combined Debt Service Schedule First Tier Senior Lien Series 2017 Bonds" of the Official Statement, but only the information in the columns entitled "Principal," "Interest" and "Total Debt Service" under the headings "Series 2017-A Bonds Debt Service" and "Series 2017-B Bonds Debt Service" and in the column entitled "Combined Total Debt Service First Tier Senior Lien Bonds" and only to the extent the information in these columns has changed.
+The Annual Information shall contain or incorporate by reference the following:

+- (a) The audited financial statements of the Authority for the prior Fiscal Year, prepared in accordance with generally accepted accounting principles as in effect from time to time and as applied to governmental units.
+If the Authority's audited financial statements are not available by the time the Annual Information is required to be filed pursuant to Section 3(a) hereof, the Annual Information shall contain unaudited financial statements and the audited financial statements shall be filed in the same manner as the Annual Information when they become available. - (b) Updated historical information of the type set forth in "TABLE 3-Historic Net Proposition C Sales Tax Receipts, Local Allocations, Pledged Revenues and Debt Service Coverage" of the Official Statement; and - (c) Updated information of the type set forth in "TABLE 6-Los Angeles County Metropolitan Transportation Authority, Combined Debt Service Schedule Senior Bonds" of the Official Statement, but only the information in the columns under the heading "Series 2018-A Bonds Debt Service" and the information under the column entitled "Combined Total Debt Service Senior Bonds" and only to the extent the information in these columns has changed.